sujato/cullavagga/dpcv-project.md

 To accomplish this will require the cooperation and goodwill of scholars, governmental organizations, and universities.

-I wish to emphasize that I have no experience in dealing with manuscripts, and have no authority in the field.
-I am simply a monk who has studied Pali and Buddhism.
-However, for the past 15 years I have run a website called SuttaCentral, which handles over 70,000 Buddhist texts in over 40 languages.
-Hence I have considerable experience in managing digital texts, and for this reason I have described the digitization process in some detail.

-This document follows my discussions with the various partners, and the initial letter of proposal sent by myself and Ven Abhayatissa on 24 May, 2018.
-It is intended to flesh out the ideas of those initial discussions.
-Nevertheless, everything in this document is simply a proposal, and feedback and criticism is welcomed.
-I would invite all those interested in this project to consider my proposals, and work together to improve them.
-This is an evolving document, and we will expand and correct it as the project develops.

 ## Some details and terminology

 So far as I know, the manuscript in question has not become known by any accepted abbreviation.
 For reference purposes, and especially for handling digital resources, it is useful to agree on a clear and consistent abbreviation and referencing system.